AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 **:information_source: Notes about input values format:**<br>

-* Input values cannot be blank unless specified by feature description.
+* Input values cannot be blank unless otherwise specified.
 * Spacing of values:
   * Leading and trailing spaces of input values will be removed.
   * Extra spaces between values will remain unless otherwise specified.